ExCALIBUR-NEPTUNE/NESO-Particles/docs/sphinx/source/concept/particle_loop.rst

    :language: cpp
    :caption: Duplicate of the advection ParticleLoop example with the comments removed and asynchronous execution.

+.. list-table:: ParticleDat<T> Access
+   :header-rows: 1

+   * - Access Descriptors
+     - Kernel Types
+     - Notes
+   * - Read
+     - Access::ParticleDat::Read<T>
+     - Components accessed for the particle via .at or subscript which returns a const reference.
+   * - Write
+     - Access::ParticleDat::Write<T>
+     - Components accessed for the particle via .at or subscript which returns a modifiable reference.

 Additional Data Structures
 ==========================